-We may be a party to lawsuits in the normal course of business.
+We may become involved from time to time in various disputes and legal proceedings which arise in the ordinary course of business.
 Litigation and governmental investigations can be expensive and disruptive to normal business operations.
-Moreover, the results of legal proceedings are difficult to predict.
-Significant judgments or settlements in connection with legal proceedings may have a material adverse effect on our business, financial condition and results of operations.
-We are not a party to any material legal proceedings.
+While it is difficult to accurately predict the outcome of these matters, significant judgments or settlements in connection with legal proceedings could have a material adverse effect on our business, financial condition and results of operations.

 Item 4.
-Reserved
+Mine Safety Disclosures